Zealth121/File-manipulation/README.md

 # File-manipulation

 First C project.
-Only works on windows to run just run the .exe file
+to run on windows run the executable file. to run on linux you will need to compile it yourself.

 This program allows you to add students into a file on your computer.
 You can remove students from this file, retrieve the entire files data, retrieve a specific students data and more...